ValU020/Java-Project/Workshop2/README.md

 # 1. Conceptual Design Updates

-This is a detailed description of the changes and updates that were made to the document.
+This is a description of the changes and updates that were made to the document.
 Since we're working on the README in the repository, the changes are reflected there.

 ## Objectives